MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

 ## Workflow sample

 Add to your repo locally or using GitHub UI.
-Use any filename but the directory is important.
+Use any filename but the directory is important as `.github/workflows`.

-- `.github/workflows/main.yml`
+- `main.yml`
     ```yaml
     name: Node CI